finiky/Cat-Couture/README.md

 ## Scenario

-Your tech lead has become tied up dealing with last minute issues on another project, and has asked you to step in and complete a piece of work for one of your loyal clients, “Cat Couture”.

 Cat Couture is an online shop that specializes in the latest cat fashion.
 The client has asked for:

 - A pagination feature, so that their customers can better view and link to the increasing variety of costumes that the shop now stocks